Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

         }
 ```

 All that is left to do is to get the color and normals from the texture.
-Since we need as many textures as there are layers it would be better to reduce branching as much as possible.
-Below you can see how it differs to using `sampler2DArrays`.
-You can also use texture atlases to achieve the same thing.
+Since we need as many texture pairs as there are layers it would be better to reduce branching as much as possible.
+Below you can see the differences between `sampler2D` and `sampler2DArrays`.
+You can also use `texture atlases` to achieve the same thing.

 ```cpp
 //diffuse